IKIM-Essen/ClusterDocs/source/part1.md

 A SHA-256 checksum is a compact value calculated from every byte in a file.
 Matching local and remote checksums provide strong evidence that the file content is identical.
 A checksum does not prove that the file is scientifically correct, permitted, or placed in the correct project.

-This section assumes that browser-based upload and download are enabled for the RCC transfer collection.
+Browser upload and download are available for projects exposed through the RCC files portal.

 # 8.1 Create a small local test file